gregmckenzie88/focus-box/README.md

 - **Voice prompts** for introducing tasks, minute-by-minute reminders, and upcoming tasks.
 - **Break tone** at the end of each task.

+## Problem Statement

+While working on a computer, especially in a busy environment, it is very easy to become distracted or succumb to the impulse to multitask.
+This can get in the way of true productivity and can have a negative impact on the quality of your work.

+By having the user declare a list of tasks they would like to focus on, set a time limit on it, provide the user with relaxing "brown noise" in the background, as well as a reminder every minute of what it is they should be focusing on, they can increase their productivity and work with an increased level of focus.

 ## Contents

 1. [Requirements](#requirements)